 In sports, a 100-meter sprinter may not be able to cut and turn as fast as a soccer player.
 An American football player may tackle well, but ask them to dive in an MMA match, and their head may get bashed in.

-I am choosing my speed training protocol and my speed training equipment like rdx jump rope, I consider these step.
+I am choosing my speed training protocol and my speed training equipment like RDX jump rope, I consider these steps.

 Expand your vision of what speed training is.
 Then choose the drills that help you reach your outcome.